AliKhoda/FFW/README.md

 ## contact

-Please feel free to contact me if you have any questions or face any problems.
+Please feel free to contact me if you have any questions or face any issues.

 Ali Khodabakhsh, [ali.khodabakhsh@gmail.com](mailto:ali.khodabakhsh@gmail.com)

-The codes is available at [http://ali.khodabakhsh.org/ffw/](http://ali.khodabakhsh.org/ffw/) for download
+The code is also available at [http://ali.khodabakhsh.org/ffw/](http://ali.khodabakhsh.org/ffw/) for download

 ---
 ```